Baptiste-Leterrier/lendroit/README.md

-# Place - Collaborative Pixel Canvas
+# L'Endroit - Collaborative Pixel Canvas

 A high-performance, real-time collaborative pixel canvas inspired by r/place.
 Built with Redis for ultra-low latency pixel updates and WebSocket for real-time communication.